Choosing a school and home education

 The new local authority must meet the requirements of the EHC Plan as soon as the Plan has been transferred.

-See further information about (IPSEA).
+See further information about moving to a new local authority (IPSEA).

 Education, Health and Care plans cannot be maintained if you move outside of England.